The UK Master’s Dissertation Blueprint: Securing a Distinction (70%+)

 Navigating the Research Onion

 For UK Master's degrees, Saunders' Research Onion is the gold standard framework for structuring this chapter.
-You must peel back the layers logically:
+You must peel back the layers logically to show the examiner that your research design is robust and intentional:

-• Approach: Is your research Deductive (testing an existing theory) or Inductive (generating new theory from data)?
+- Approach: Is your research Deductive (testing an existing theory) or Inductive (generating new theory from raw data)?

 Chapter 4: Data Analysis & Presentation